 In this session, we will cover what event information Intellitrace collects, like debugger events, exceptions, .NET framework events and more.
 We’ll also dive in and see how you can further debug your application by using Intellitrace.

-Visual Studio Application Insights helps you to detect issues, diagnoses crashes and track your application usage in your application, both web, and mobile.
+Azure Application Insights helps you to detect issues, diagnoses crashes and track your application usage in your application, both web, and mobile.

 Let’s see how you can get alerts on performance and availability issues, monitor our applications usage and performance, get telemetry for our application without needing to redeploy the applications, search traces, and exceptions logs to figure out what is wrong.
 Oh, did I mention we can monitor Android, iOS, Windows Mobile applications as well as ASP.NET applications?